-\ -DEVIATES FROM JEDEC (0.30)
+\ - DEVIATES FROM JEDEC (0.30)

 - 1. CONTROLLING DIMENSIONS ARE IN MILLIMETERS (mm). - 2.
+DIMENSIONING AND TOLERANCING CONFORM TO ASME Y14.5M-1994. - A VISUAL INDEX FEATURE MUST BE LOCATED WITHIN THE CROSSHATCHED AREA. - ALD DATUMS A AND B AND DIMENSIONS D AND E1 ARE DETERMINED AT DATUM H.

+DIMENSION "D" DOES NOT INCLUDE MOLD FLASH, PROTUSIONS OR GATE BURRS.

-DIMENSIONING AND TOLERANCING CONFORM TO ASME Y14.5M-1994. - 3.
-A VISUAL INDEX FEATURE MUST BE LOCATED WITHIN THE - CROSSHATCHED AREA. - $\triangle$ datums a and b and dimensions d and e1 are determined at datum H. - DIMENSION "D" DOES NOT INCLUDE MOLD FLASH, PROTUSIONS OR GATE BURRS.
-MOLD FLASH, PROTRUSIONS OR GATE BURRS SHALL NOT EXCEED 0.15 mm PER END. - IMENSION "E1" DOES NOT INCLUDE INTERLEAD FLASH OR PROTRUSION.
+MOLD FLASH, PROTRUSIONS OR GATE BURRS SHALL NOT EXCEED 0.15 mm - DIMENSION "D" DOES NOT INCLUDE MOLD FLASH, PROTUSIONS OR GATE BURRS MOLD FLASH, PROTRUSIONS OR GATE BURRS SHALL NOT EXCEED 0.15 mm PER END.

-INTERLEAD FLASH OR PROTRUSION SHALL NOT EXCEED 0.15 mm PER SIDE. - DIMENSION & DOES NOT INCLUDE DAMBAR PROTRUSION/INTRUSION.
+6 DIMENSION "E1" DOES NOT INCLUDE INTERLEAD FLASH OR PROTRUSION. - INTERLEAD FLASH OR PROTRUSION SHALL NOT EXCEED 0.15 mm PER SIDE.

+DIMENSION 6 DOES NOT INCLUDE DAMBAR PROTRUSION/INTRUSION. - DIMENSION 6 DOES NOT INCLUDE DAMBAR PROTRUSION/INTRUSION.
 ALLOWABLE DAMBAR PROTRUSION SHALL NOT EXCEED 0.15 mm PER SIDE.
-DAMBAR INTRUSION SHALL NOT REDUCE DIMENSION & BY MORE THAN 0.07 mm AT LEAST MATERIAL CONDITION. - AND 0.25 mm FROM THE LEAD TIPS. - $\stackrel{\frown}{\longrightarrow}$ A1 IS DEFINED AS THE DISTANCE FROM THE SEATING PLANE TO THE LOWEST A POINT OF THE PACKAGE. - DIMENSION "e"IS MEASURED AT THE CENTERLINE OF THE LEADS. - 11.
+DAMBAR INTRUSION SHALL NOT REDUCE DIMENSION 6 BY MORE THAN 0.07 mm AT LEAST MATERIAL CONDITION. - THESE DIMENSIONS APPLY TO THE FLAT SECTION OF THE LEAD BETWEEN 0.10 mm AND 0.25 mm FROM THE LEAD TIPS. - A1 IS DEFINED AS THE DISTANCE FROM THE SEATING PLANE TO THE LOWEST POINT OF THE PACKAGE. - dimension "e"is measured at the centerline of the leads. - 11.
 LEAD COPLANARITY SHALL BE WITHIN 0.10 mm AS MEASURED FROM THE SEATING PLANE.